 The building as it appeared when it was Finnan's on the Bay.
 This is how it looked when we bought our bungalow down the street in 1960.
 My parents loved to eat there and we would go often in the summer.

 This was taken outside our bungalow at 77 Arizona looking north about 1964 or 65.
 You can see Finnan's towering above the bungalows on the block.

 The above photos are a few from the fire that totally destroyed what was then called "Papa Aldo's".

-A fast moving fire on a very windy night created extremely dangerous conditions for firefighters.
+A fast moving fire on a very windy night in early 1980 created extremely dangerous conditions for firefighters.
 Several trucks were damaged from the heat.
 You can see automobiles on the streets have burst into flames in one of the photos.
 Burning overhead wires also created additional hazards along with copious flaming embers which ignited other buildings downwind.
 The structure was bulldozed after this fire.